andiankas/ci-restapi/README.md

 # CodeIgniter RestAPI

-A fully RESTAPI implementation for CodeIgniter using one library, one config file and one controller.
+A RESTAPI implementation for CodeIgniter.

 ## Installation